 De Quervain’s Tenosynovitis occurs from repetitive movement of the thumb and wrist joints, e.g. repetitive lifting or gripping, high volumes of computer-based work or picking up/holding of a baby.
 Symptoms typically include inflammation of the two tendons that move the thumb upwards and outwards, causing radiating pain up the thumb side of the forearm and wrist.
 This pain tends to occur with tasks that involve downward or side-to-side twisting of the wrist.

 Most commonly affecting the ring and little finger, Dupuytren’s is a disease whereby the connective tissue in the palm of the hand gradually contracts and develops thickened cords/nodules that pull the fingers in towards the palm.
-Little is known about the cause and progression of the disease, however it is suggested that those of Celtic or European Ancestry are at increased risk of developing this condition.
+Little is known about the cause and progression of the disease, however it is suggested that those of Celtic or European ancestry are at increased risk of developing this condition.

-Generally, treatment is not required until you are unable to place your hand flat on the table or it limits your day to day function.
+Generally, treatment is not required until you are unable to place your hand flat on the table or it limits your day-to-day function.
 Treatment options are limited to surgical interventions, in which your surgeon will discuss suitable options to improve your symptoms.

 Post operatively, you will likely be required to see a hand therapist to assist with managing wound care, swelling, pain and finger stiffness.
 After the wound has healed and sutures removed (if required), your hand therapist will fabricate a thermoplastic orthosis to prevent your scar from tightening and further pulling your finger(s) down into the palm.
 Your therapist will also guide you through an individualised home exercise program to assist with scar management, finger movement and strength to optimise your return to meaningful activities.

 In the event of no fracture being detected, the ligaments and surrounding soft tissue in the elbow may still be injured in the form of a dislocation.
-In our rooms, our therapists are able to perform a number of tests to assess the stability and strength of your elbow and, if suitable, will manage your injury conservatively with a period of splinting, strengthening and proprioception exercises.
+In our rooms, our therapists can perform a number of tests to assess the stability and strength of your elbow and, if suitable, will manage your injury conservatively with a period of splinting, strengthening and proprioception exercises.
 If a high-grade injury is suspected, you may be referred on for further imaging and advice.
 If there is a significant fracture to the elbow, this will be treated surgically, followed by an extensive hand therapy rehabilitation program to regain your movement, strength and hand function.

 The term “fracture” or “break” are interchangeable when referring to bone injuries.
 These injuries often occur from falls, high impact blows, sporting injuries, crush injuries, or twisting forces.
 Common associated symptoms include pain, redness, swelling, stiffness and difficulty moving impacted joints.